 This will create a turnkey process that will allow your materials to be plugged seamlessly into existing template.
 By doing this, your materials will be in line with what audiences typically see in their communications, and you’ll control your brand’s messaging by avoiding edits after you submit.

 Plain and simple: if you can’t track the business that comes from your partnership, you can’t track how effective that partnership was.

 Too many new companies create one discount code, or one blanket offer for all community partners because they think it will streamline their marketing process, but it will only lead to confusion later when you try to determine which partnerships were successful.

 Whether it’s separate discount codes or a required question asking customers how they were directed to your site, tracking the effectiveness of your promotional offers will help determine how to promote and discount in the future.

 Great partnerships aren’t just about what you can get, they’re about what you can give.
 Before you ask about what your partner can provide you, make sure to brainstorm a comprehensive list of ways you can reciprocate at a variety of levels.

 In this way, you can guarantee that you have a matching offer ready to go for your audience on your partner’s behalf.
 This show of professionalism and planning will encourage partners to work with you again in the future—building your business, and growing your audience.

 No matter where you are in the process of building your brand, partnerships with like minded companies can be a great way to grow your audience.

-If you need help developing imagery, content, leads, or anything in between for your upcoming partnerships, begin chatting with TARA now for a full-stack team to get it done.
+If you need help developing imagery, content, leads, or anything in between for your upcoming partnerships, begin chatting with Tara AI now for a full-stack team to get it done.